kuznetckiy/Geoscan_Lite_eng/planner.rst

 4) Run program **Geoscan Planner**.
 5) Enter your login and password.
-6) For UAV connection select the drop-down menu **Flight – Connect to the UAV – Search...**.
+6) For UAV connection, select the drop-down menu **Flight – Connect to the UAV – Search...**.

 .. figure:: _static/_images/planner3.png
    :align: center